Incredibly more shocking, I even managed to win a silver prize for animal encounter in the Solas Best Travel Writing of 2014.

 Komodo dragons are one of those animals that probably should have been wiped out with the dinosaurs but somehow missed the memo.
 Or perhaps they were just too ill-tempered to show up for their own apocalypse.
 Regardless, they are now endangered.
 But honestly I can’t see how.

 For years, biologists assumed that only the abundant bacteria in the mouths of Komodo dragons poisoned their prey.
-Only in 2009 did someone get brave enough to look inside the head of one of these vile creatures — perhaps on a lost bet — and discovered a place for venom glands.
+Only in 2009, the same year I had my encounters with them, did someone get brave enough to look inside the head of one of these vile creatures — perhaps on a lost bet — and discovered a place for venom glands.
 Not that they need them: a Komodo’s saliva is red and foamy because of the more than 50 strains of bacteria living around sharp teeth.

 While most creatures, even the ones with fangs and claws, generally conform to the unspoken they’re-more-scared-of-you-than-you-are-of-them law, not Komodo dragons.
 They are the only lizards that will attack things larger than themselves, unprovoked, for no good reason at all.
 When other animals to bully aren’t convenient, they regularly attack — and eat — each other.
 Or they resort to digging up graves around the island with their long claws to consume human corpses.

 Yes, they’re that mean.

 The Western world didn’t even know these nightmarish lizards existed until 1911, when a World War I pilot picked one really rotten place to make a crash landing.
 Rinca Island made headlines again in 2008 when five scuba divers literally missed their boat, were left adrift at sea, and eventually washed up on the island.